Infrared spectroscopy of phase transitions in the lowest Landau levels of bilayer graphene: Abstract

 \section{Abstract}

 We perform infrared magneto-spectroscopy of Landau level (LL) transitions in dual-gated bilayer graphene.
 At $\nu=4$ when the zeroth LL (octet) is filled, two resonances are observed indicating the opening of a gap.
-At $\nu=0$ when the octet is half-filled, multiple resonances are found to disperse non-monotonically with increasing displacement field, $D$, perpendicular to the sheet, showing a phase transition at modest displacement fields to the layer-polarized state with a gap that opens linearly in $D$.
+At $\nu=0$ when the octet is half-filled, multiple resonances disperse non-monotonically with increasing displacement field, $D$, perpendicular to the sheet, showing a phase transition at modest displacement fields from a canted anti-ferromagnet (CAFM) to the layer-polarized state, with a gap that opens linearly in $D$.
 When $D=0$ and $\nu$ is varied, resonances at $\pm\nu$ show an electron-hole asymmetry with multiple line splittings as the octet is progressively filled.
-Broadly these data show good agreement with predictions from a mean-field Hartree-Fock calculation, but only by accounting for multiple tight-binding terms in a four-band model of bilayer graphene that also incorporates valley interaction anisotropy.
-Our results are consistent with the presence of a canted anti-ferromagnet (CAFM) ground state at $\nu=0$, and imply the existence of intermediate phases in the transition from the CAFM to the layer-polarized regime.
+The $\nu=4$ data show good agreement with predictions from a mean-field Hartree-Fock calculation when accounting for multiple tight-binding terms in a four-band model of bilayer graphene.
+However even by incorporating a valley interaction anisotropy tuned to the CAFM ground state, only partial agreement is found at $\nu=0$.
+Our results suggest additional physics is required to understand bilayer graphene at half-filling.

-When neutral bilayer graphene is placed in a quantizing magnetic field, electron-electron interactions within the quartet of nearly-degenerate states of two Landau levels in combination with an electrostatically tunable energy difference between the layers \cite{McCann2013}, lead to a rich phase diagram\cite{Barlas2008,Kim2011a,Jung2011,Kharitonov2012,Lambert2013,Murthy2017}.
-This has proven a fertile playground for the observation of competing, interaction-driven ground states and symmetry-breaking effects explored by a wide range of techniques including electronic transport \cite{Zhao2010,Weitz2010,Velasco2012,bao2012,Maher2013,Lee2014,Maher2014,Li2019,Fu2021}, compressibility \cite{Henriksen2010a,Young2012,Kou2014,Hunt2017,Zibrov2017}, and scanning tunneling \cite{Rutter2011,Yin2020a} measurements.
+When neutral bilayer graphene is placed in a quantizing magnetic field, electron-electron interactions within the quartet of nearly-degenerate states of two Landau levels in combination with an electrostatically tunable energy difference between the layers lead to a rich phase diagram \cite{PhysRevLett.96.086805,McCann2013,Barlas2008,Kim2011a,Jung2011,Kharitonov2012,Lambert2013,Knothe2016,DeNova2017,Murthy2017,Green2020}.
+This has proven a fertile playground for the observation of competing, interaction-driven ground states and symmetry-breaking effects explored by a wide range of techniques including electronic transport \cite{Zhao2010,Weitz2010,Velasco2012,bao2012,Maher2013,Lee2014,Maher2014,Li2018,Li2019,Fu2021}, compressibility \cite{Henriksen2010a,Young2012,Kou2014,Hunt2017,Zibrov2017}, and scanning tunneling \cite{Rutter2011,Yin2020a} measurements.

 Spectroscopic measurements of excitations between Landau levels (LL) in the regime of these intriguing many-particle states are notably lacking among prior explorations, but can in principle yield insight into the nature of electronic interactions.
 In monolayer graphene these optical transitions are known to probe contributions from interactions beyond the single-particle inter-LL transitions \cite{iyengar_excitations_2007,jiang_infrared_2007,bychkov_magnetoplasmon_2008,Shizuya2010,Russell2018,Sokolik2019,Pack2020}.
 The same is widely anticipated for bilayer graphene \cite{Bisti2011,Shizuya2011,Toke2013a,Shizuya2020}, but the experimental literature is sparse \cite{Henriksen2008,Orlita2011,Moriya2021}.
 The phase diagram of bilayer graphene is best studied in dual-gated devices that allow independent control of the charge density and electric displacement field.
 Measurements based on scanned probes are ill-suited for this purpose, making optical approaches especially relevant as they can probe through infrared-transparent gates.